Sources of income

 - savings and investments

 The amount of State Pension you'll receive will depend on the amount of National Insurance contributions you've paid or are treated as having paid.
-You can check to see how much State Pension you'll receive by getting a State Pension statement.
 You can only receive State Pension when you reach State Pension age.
+Use the calculator below to check when you will reach State Pension age:

 National Insurance credits